AliAbyaneh/Galileo/README.md

 ![alt text](RangingCode_CC.png)

-Note: I am trying to complete this article and release final version of my codes.
+### Note: I am trying to complete this article and release final version of my codes.
 If you have any question or problem, please do not hesitate to contact me.
+### REFERENCES

+I.	Project results <br />
+II.
+Galileo SIS ICD <br />
+III.	www.navipedia.net <br />
+(The first, second, and forth pictures are extracted from Galileo SIS ICD)